I Love Money season 2: Episode 7: Are You There, God? It's Me

 The episode picks up where last episode picks up when Heat was eliminated.
 20 Pack promises to "break Tailor Made's head open."
 Buckwild rants at Prancer that she needs to make a decision to which alliance she belongs in and calls her a "turtle-faced bitch."
 Buckwild then grabs Tailor Made's clothes and throws them around the room and Tailor lunges for her and the producers have to break it up.
 The next day, Craig hints the challenge will be something to do with bathing suits.
 On the Gold Team, Bonez is picked to be team captain, while Angelique is picked for the Green Team.
 When the teams arrive at the beach for their next challenge, Craig tells them the challenge is called "Fire and Ice", which is based on the events of hot and cold moments on the shows.
 The rules of the game is each team has to get six gold coins from a block of ice and put them in their team box, and with each coin retrieved from the block of ice, the team captain has to take off one piece of Mexican clothing and whichever team gets six coins first wins the challenge.
 During the challenge both 20 Pack and Myammee throw the challenge, so that their alliances will win.
 Green Team gets the first three coins, and then the Gold Team gets their first coin.
 It eventually comes down to a 5/5 tie, making the next coin the winning coin.
 The Gold Team gets the final coin, however, Buckwild grabs the coin and throws it into the ocean.
 Bonez is frustrated to see Buckwild throw yet another challenge.
 The Green Team gets the final coin and win the game, making Angelique the Paymaster.
 At the house, Angelique takes full advantage of her power and makes out with 20 Pack and tries to get him to have sex with her, but 20 Pack runs off scared.
 Meanwhile, outside, It plays truth or dare with Saaphyri, 20 Pack and The Entertainer and Saaphyri dares It to kiss her and he does.
 20 Pack then dares It to suck on Saaphyri's toes the way the Entertainer did on I Love New York 2 and It also does.
-Inside the mansion, Tailor Made and Prancer plot their plan for the vault, so they go over who's in which alliance, but they don't know which alliance Cali's in.
+Inside the mansion, Tailor Made and Prancer plot their plan for the vault, so they go over who's in which alliance, but they do not know which alliance Cali's in.
 Inside the vault, Buckwild, 20 Pack, and Bonez are voted into the box.
-On the Power Outing, a chef cooks a newly-caught fish for the contestants.
-Angelique has to look away, since she's a vegetarian.
+On the Power Outing, a chef cooks a newly caught fish for the contestants.
+Angelique has to look away, since she is a vegetarian.
 Before eating lunch, Angelique asks to talk to 20 Pack.
 Angelique then flashes 20 Pack, and 20 Pack says in his interview that she's too much for him and says if she gives him a chance to get drunk, he'd be most likely to "doink" her.
 On the one on one time, Angelique picks Bonez.
 Bonez tells Angelique if she keeps him, he'll welcome her to his alliance.
-Angelique says she doesn't know if she can trust Bonez.
-Back at the house, Angelique tells Buckwild that Bonez told her Cali is in Bonez' alliance, and Buckwild tells Saaphyri and Saaphyri confronts Cali and Cali denies it and says she's in their alliance, admitting that she doesn't think her loyalty with Prancer will last to the end.
+Angelique says she does not know if she can trust Bonez.
+Back at the house, Angelique tells Buckwild that Bonez told her Cali is in Bonez' alliance, and Buckwild tells Saaphyri and Saaphyri confronts Cali and Cali denies it and says she is in their alliance, admitting that she does not think her loyalty with Prancer will last to the end.
 At elimination, Angelique gives the first check to 20 Pack, but will only give it to him, if he kisses her.
 20 Pack at first declines, not wanting the same result from I Love New York 2 to happen again, but eventually does and he gets his check.
-Angelique then calls up Buckwild and admits she knows she can trust her, but thinks she's a strong player, but eventually hands her the check.
+Angelique then calls up Buckwild and admits she knows she can trust her, but thinks she is a strong player, but eventually hands her the check.
 Buckwild thanks Angelique by kissing her butt.
-Angelique apologizes to Bonez, saying it was not personal, but he didn't do enough to prove himself loyal to Angelique.
+Angelique apologizes to Bonez, saying it was not personal, but he did not do enough to prove himself loyal to Angelique.
 Bonez says in his interview that all things happen for a reason.